dacharyc/prfocus-website/content/en/docs/pull-requests/dashboards/tagged-prs.md

 ### Create a Tag

+To create a new tag:

 1. Go to the **Tags** menu.
 2. Select **Create a Tag**
 3. Provide a name for the tag.
 4. Press the **Create Tag** button.

 ### Rename or Delete a Tag

+To rename or delete a tag:

 1. Go to the **Tags** menu.
 2. Select **Manage Tags**.